shadaj/create-react-native-scala-app.g8/README.markdown

 # in another tab
 npm install
-npm run-ios # or run-android
+npm run ios # or android
 ```

-As soon as you start `run-ios` or `run-android`, React Native will launch the appropriate emulator and load your app into it.
+As soon as you run `ios` or `android`, React Native will launch the appropriate emulator and load your app into it.
 You should see your app in action as soon as the bundler completes packaging your code.

 When you're ready to package a production app, create a minified bundle with `sbt fullOptJS`, modify `index.js` to use the `-fullopt.js` file and follow the [React Native Instructions](https://facebook.github.io/react-native/docs/running-on-device.html#building-your-app-for-production).